SuryaSJV/CloudDrove--task/README.md

-# Then follow the Step by Step process to achive #
+# Then follow the Step by Step process to achieve #

 ## PREREQUISITES